 We have an open market stock repurchase program (the "Stock Repurchase Program") under which we may acquire up to \$5.0 million of our outstanding common stock.
 Under the Stock Repurchase Program, we may, but are not obligated to, repurchase outstanding common stock in the open market from time to time provided that we comply with the prohibitions under our insider trading policies and the requirements of Rule 10b-18 of the Securities Exchange Act of 1934, as amended, including certain price, market value and timing constraints.
 The timing, manner, price and amount of any share repurchases will be determined by our management, in its discretion, based upon the evaluation of economic and market conditions, stock price, capital availability, applicable legal and regulatory requirements and other corporate considerations.
-On October 30, 2018, the Board extended the Stock Repurchase Program through December 31, 2019, or until the approved dollar amount has been used to repurchase shares.
+On October 29, 2019, the Board extended the Stock Repurchase Program through December 31, 2020, or until the approved dollar amount has been used to repurchase shares.
 The Stock Repurchase Program does not require us to repurchase any specific number of shares and the Company cannot assure that any shares will be repurchased under the Stock Repurchase Program.
 The Stock Repurchase Program may be suspended, extended, modified or discontinued at any time.
-During the year ended December 31, 2018, we repurchase of common stock on the open market for \$0.6 million.
-We did not make any repurchases of common stock during the years ended December 31, 2017 and 2016.
-The following table provides information regarding such repurchases of our common stock (dollars in millions, except per share data):
+During the year ended December 31, 2018, we repurchased 44,821 shares of common stock on the open market for \$0.6 million.
+We did not make any repurchases of common stock during the years ended December 31, 2019 and 2017.
+Refer to Note 9 to our consolidated financial statements for additional information concerning stock repurchases.